 The lodge accepts Zambian kwachas, U.S. dollars, and Visa or Mastercard for any extra charges.
 It does not accept traveler’s checks.
 When traveling elsewhere in Zambia, carrying dollars in clean, crisp bills (in denominations between $10 and $50) is recommended, as torn or marked bills may not be accepted.

-Citizens of most countries, including the United States, require a visa, which can be acquired upon arrival for $50.
+Citizens of most countries, including the United States, require a visa, which can be acquired upon arrival.
 Please be sure to have two consecutive blank pages in your passport.

 Mfuwe Lodge is wheelchair accessible; the Bushcamps are not.